-I'm a technology journalist and communications consultant, published and broadcast by over 20 major media organisations including WIRED, MIT Technology Review, and BBC News.
+I’m a freelance journalist from London.
+I specialise in reportage about world affairs, and have reported from the ground across Iraq, Ukraine, and other European countries.
+My work has been published and broadcast by over 20 major media organisations including WIRED, MIT Technology Review, and BBC News.

 I trained as a multimedia journalist at the UK’s #1 journalism school, News Associates, graduating with top honours in 2021.
 The Royal Geographical Society awarded me a fellowship the following year after I walked 450km solo across southern Iraq.
-Away from work, I practise freestyle wrestling.
+I’ve trained to operate in hostile environments (HEFAT) with Advanced Tactical Resources Ltd..

 Some of the stories I’ve written.

-MIT Technology Review: Meet the radio-obsessed civilian shaping Ukraine’s drone defense (2024) This was one of the publication’s 10 most-read stories of the year.
+MIT Technology Review: Meet the radio-obsessed civilian shaping Ukraine’s drone defense (2024) One of the publication’s 10 most-read stories of the year.
+Featured by Longreads.
+Finalist in the international reporting category of the Wallace House Center for Journalists’ Livingston Awards in 2025.

 WIRED: When War Came to Their Country, They Built a Map (2024)